ResearchComputing/Documentation/docs/clusters/alpine/allocations.md

 logged in to Office365 with your CU Boulder account.

-Step 2: Look out for a message from our ticketing system when your allocation is ready to use.
+Step 2: Look out for a message from our ticketing system indicating when your allocation is ready to use.

 #### Get a Peak Allocation